Duncan James

-Duncan James (born Duncan Inglis, 7 April 1978) is an English singer and actor.
-He became widely known in 2001 as a member of the boy band Blue and later for playing Ryan Knight in the British soap opera Hollyoaks.
+Duncan Matthew James Inglis (born 7 April 1978) is an English singer, actor and television presenter.
+He is a member of the boy band Blue and later played the role of Ryan Knight in the British soap opera Hollyoaks.

 Early life

-James grew up an only child in Dorset and was raised primarily by his mother Fiona Inglis and grandparents after his father abandoned his mother before he was born.
-He was raised a "strict Catholic" and educated at Dumpton School (where his grandfather worked as a music teacher), Milldown School (Blandford Forum), Corfe Hills School (Broadstone), and Sidmouth College (East Devon).
-At the age of 15 he played Puck in A Midsummer Night's Dream.
-He played Dr Watson in Sherlock Holmes for Sidmouth Youth Theatre.
+James grew up in Dorset as an only child, and was raised primarily by his mother Fiona Inglis and his grandparents, after his father abandoned his mother before he was born.
+He was raised a "strict Catholic" and educated at Dumpton School in Wimborne (where his grandfather worked as a music teacher), Milldown School (Blandford Forum), Corfe Hills School (Broadstone), and Sidmouth College (East Devon).

+At the age of 15 he played Puck in A Midsummer Night's Dream and Dr Watson in Sherlock Holmes for Sidmouth Youth Theatre.

 Career

 2000–2005: Career with Blue

 James, along with Antony Costa, convinced Lee Ryan and Simon Webbe in early 2000 to form the group Blue.
 Blue's R&B-influenced pop allowed the group to achieve commercial success in the United Kingdom and many other countries, including Ireland, Portugal, Belgium, Italy, France, Australia and New Zealand.
 The band released their debut single "All Rise" in May 2001 and it reached No. 4 on the UK Singles Chart.
 Their follow up single, "Too Close", was released in August 2001 peaking at No. 1 on the UK Singles Chart.
 They went on to achieve a second number one in November with the ballad "If You Come Back".
 The album All Rise was released in time for Christmas and reached number one on the UK Albums Chart, eventually selling in excess of 1.8 million albums in the UK.
 The final single from the album, "Fly By II", reached No. 6 in March 2002.

 Their second studio album, One Love, was released in October 2002; it entered the UK Albums Chart at No. 1 and sold more than 150,000 copies.
 Three singles were released from the album: "One Love", which peaked at No. 3, "Sorry Seems to Be the Hardest Word", featuring vocals from Elton John, which peaked at No. 1, and "U Make Me Wanna", which peaked at No. 4.
 Their third studio album, Guilty, was released in autumn 2003; it too entered the UK Albums Chart at No. 1, and sold 100,000 copies in the week of release.
 The album spawned four singles, including "Guilty", which peaked at No. 2, "Signed, Sealed, Delivered I'm Yours", featuring vocals from Stevie Wonder and Angie Stone, which peaked at No. 11, "Breathe Easy", which peaked at No. 4, and "Bubblin'", which peaked at No. 9.